pashley/Model-Building/README.md

 ==============

-This pipeline takes in a set of MR images and processes them (both linearly & nonlinearly) to generate the average population model and the deformation field mapping each subject to it.
+This pipeline takes in a set of MR images and processes them (both linearly & nonlinearly) to generate the average population model and the voxelwise jacobian of the deformation field mapping each subject to it.

 Basic Operation

 1.  mkdir my_project
     Create a directory for your project containing the following scripts:
        - pipeline.py
        - process.py
        - utils.py